-The two and a half hour introductory training is required for all staff that package, ship and transport Division 6.2 hazardous materials such as patient specimens and cultures, biological materials, laboratory specimens, human blood, human or primate cell lines, preserved biologicals, microbial agents and dry ice.
+The two and a half hour training is required for all staff that package, ship and transport Division 6.2 hazardous materials such as patient specimens and cultures, biological materials, laboratory specimens, human blood, human or primate cell lines, preserved biologicals, microbial agents, genetically modified organisms, preservatives (formalin) and dry ice.
 Many biological toxins are class 6.1 toxic substance and this is covered under separate chemical shipping training.

 During the final 15 minutes of the session, participants complete a written examination (quiz) that will be reviewed in class.
 The topics covered include:

 - Classify, identify, package, mark, label and document Division 6.2 hazardous materials (UN3373, UN2814 and UN2900) and Class 9 items, GMOs and dry ice (UN1845) properly for transport by land and air.

 - Classify, identify & package exempt human and animal specimens.

 - Regulatory shipping requirements on typical preservatives used in clinical & life science laboratories.